raystack/salt/config/README.md

 # config

-This package is an wrapper over viper wwith opinionated defaults that allows loading config from a yaml file and environment variables.
+This package is an wrapper over viper with opinionated defaults that allows loading config from a yaml file and environment variables.

 ## Usage